hyperledger/iroha/docs/source/guides/build.rst

 Building Iroha
 ^^^^^^^^^^^^^^

-To build Iroha, use those commands
+To build Iroha, use these commands:

 .. code-block:: shell